In this guide we’ll take a look at the best inflatable water slides for the UK market.

 More Detailed Inflatable Water Slide Reviews

-This enormous waterslide turns your garden into a theme park.
+This enormous kids inflatable water slide turns your garden into a theme park.
 It’s the largest of my recommendations – the kids are seriously going to love this giant-sized inflatable.

 It measures 400cms by 350cms by 240cms, which is more than enough room for four kids to enjoy bouncing, splashing and laughing to their heart’s content.